Employment-Based Labor Certifications in Dallas

 - The employer must show that there are no qualified U.S. workers available for the job and that hiring the foreign worker will not negatively impact U.S. workers

-At Akula & Associates, our Dallas immigration legal professionals have substantial experience handling employment-based labor certifications.
+At Akula & Associates, our Dallas immigration attorneys have substantial experience handling employment-based labor certifications.
 We can navigate the process with employers and provide legal support throughout the process.

 To learn more about labor certifications, call (844) 299-5003.
 We offer experienced assistance and are devoted to helping clients achieve their dreams through immigration!